 - Eat small, healthy snacks if you get hungry in-between meals.

 - Plan your meals.
 Focus on small portions of nutrient dense foods.
-Nutrient dense foods keep you full longer and give you the nutrients that you need.
+Nutrient dense foods keep you feel full longer than usual and give an essential nutrients.

 Remember, if you overeat once, you haven’t ruined your new stomach.
 Get back on track as quickly as possible.

 Gastric Sleeve complications

 The upsides of gastric sleeve surgery are clear, you lose weight and get healthier and hopefully more active as you get lighter.

 This article is not intended to replace a discussion with your bariatric surgeon about the risks and complications associated with this surgery.
 It\’s important you discuss risks and complications with your surgeon and obviously you need to disclose all your medical issues, medicine you take and diseases to ensure your surgery is safe.

 This article will mainly talk about the risks and complications related to this surgery.
 The first thing to remember is that gastric sleeve is a large surgery.
 The surgical technique is keyhole surgery and you will have around 5 small incisions.
 One of the incisions will be slightly larger as your cut off stomach will be removed through that incision.